Tokyo Olympics Q&A: 6 months out and murmurs of cancellation

 However, from the perspective of the television viewer, everything may look similar to previous Olympics.
 The venues are basically TV stages, and they look the same from one Olympics to the next.
 Fans are now accustomed to viewing sports events in empty stadiums.

 One caveat.
 Ticket sales account for $800 million in income for local organizers.
 No fans means lost revenue and more costs.
 Those costs must be absorbed by Japanese government entities.
-Several Japan government audits have estimated Olympic spending at $25 billion or more.
+Several Japanese government audits have estimated Olympic spending at $25 billion or more.
 All but $6.7 billion is public money.
-Local sponsors have also poured in $3.5 billion to the games.
-Will they get much ”bang for their buck?”
+Local sponsors have also poured in $3.5 billion.
+Will they get much “bang for their buck?”

 A: Pound and Kono both answered the questions they were asked.